LEEYJ1021/opssat-ad-detection-causal/README.md

 Because the design has only three features, "`diff`+`diff²` > `level`" is expected at 2:1 under a uniform-share null; the informative quantities are the top-rank count and the size of the `level` share, which are the statistics reported above.

 > **Leakage and duplication audit (§11.7).** The 4,996-row tabular dataset above was independently re-derived from raw segment time series and checked against the saved analysis file (exact match; see §11.2).
-It was then re-run under three additional arms: with the placebo pool de-duplicated (3,991 rows; a raw-pool duplication of 20.7% had been present in the original assembly), with a multi-seed stratified-group cross-validation, and with a row-level (non-grouped) cross-validation as a positive control for leakage.
+It was then re-run under three additional arms: with the placebo pool de-duplicated (3,951 placebo-pool rows after de-duplication of a raw pool of 4,980, i.e. a raw-pool duplication of 20.7%; the complete-case analysis then has 3,991 rows, see the note under Table R1), with a multi-seed stratified-group cross-validation, and with a row-level (non-grouped) cross-validation as a positive control for leakage.
 Per-model AUC moves by at most 0.017 across arms (largest for SVM-RBF), and the row-level positive control does not show the systematic inflation a leakage bug would produce (|Δ| ≤ 0.009, non-systematic in sign).
-The sequence-model arm was separately re-run with within-training-fold early stopping in place of the original test-fold early stopping. **The headline agreement statistics are unchanged to three decimal places** (0/16 rank `level` top, 16/16 below the 1/3 share, Kendall's W = 0.609, χ²=19.50, p=5.8×10⁻⁵) — see Table R6.
+The sequence-model arm was separately re-run with within-training-fold early stopping in place of the original test-fold early stopping. **The qualitative result is unchanged: 0/16 models rank `level` top.
+The re-run arm differs from the original arm in two reported counts — `level` share below 1/3 in 16/16 models (original 15/16; the original exception, LightMamba, no longer exceeds 1/3) and a top-rank split of `diff` 4 / `diff²` 12 (original 5 / 11).** Both arms are reported in Table 6 and Table R6.
+Kendall's W = 0.609 (χ² = 19.50, p = 5.8×10⁻⁵) refers to the original arm; it was not recomputed from the re-run arm's attribution shares in this README.

 **Scope note.** This check was run on OPS-SAT-AD.
 A reduced replication on SMAP/MSL or SMD is listed in the [Roadmap](#research-roadmap-enabled-by-this-release).

 ---

 ## External Validation / Generalization Study (SMAP/MSL, SMD)

 ### Motivation and positioning